 'Are you okay?'
 I called.
 I heard a gasp, followed by a flash of what appeared to be dark hair as she darted back inside the apartment.

-And that was when I saw her
+And that's when I saw her for the first time.

 These recipes are for those of legal age only.
 Please drink responsibly!

 Sincerely, Edward A Masen, proprietor: The Swan Dive.

 1 ounce bourbon